 Subject matter expertise.
 I received a combined MA/MFA in literature and creative writing from Colorado State University, and a BA in English from Vassar College.
 I have been teaching the SAT and ACT since 2006.
 In addition, I worked as a newspaper reporter for four years and have published short fiction and poetry.
-My areas of expertise are standardized tests (ACT, SAT, and private school entrance exams), English, writing, math, and study skills.
+My areas of expertise are standardized tests, English, writing, math, and study skills.

 Setting.
-Private tutoring held in a school or library offers a better experience than teaching in a corporate classroom.
-(Note: all tutoring online at present.)
+Private tutoring held in a library offers a better experience than teaching in a corporate classroom, in my experience.

 Continuity and flexibility.
 There is no substitute for working one-on-one with a single tutor who understands your student.
 The benefits over time go far beyond the classroom.
 The tutor and student learn from each other what works best; the tutor observes and builds on the student’s progress.
-At a test prep or tutoring center, one may or may not get the same person each week.
+At a test prep or tutoring center, one may or may not get the same person for a continuous block of time.
 Tutoring is a weekly practice, like playing the piano; the more regularly it is done, the better the result and the greater the feeling of accomplishment for the student.

 Convenience.
 I offer flexible scheduling to meet my students' needs.
-I work with you to schedule a convenient meeting time, ideally on the same day and at the same time each week as this establishes a routine.
+I work with you to schedule a convenient meeting time, ideally on the same day and at the same time each week.